 Our Board of Directors is responsible for reviewing and approving our overall interest rate management policies and transaction authority limits.
 Specific hedging contracts are approved by the treasury committee acting within the overall policies and limits.
-Our counterparty risk is monitored on an ongoing basis, but is mitigated by the fact that all of our interest rate derivatives, require two-way cash collateralization.
+Our counterparty risk is monitored on an ongoing basis, but is mitigated by the fact that some of our interest rate derivatives, require two-way cash collateralization.
 Our counterparties are subject to the prior approval of the treasury committee.

 Foreign Currency Risk and Foreign Operations-Our functional currency is the U.S. dollar.
 We incur Euro-denominated expenses in connection with our offices in The Netherlands and Ireland.
 We enter into foreign exchange contracts based on our projected exposure to foreign currency risks in order to protect ourselves from the effect of period over period exchange rate fluctuations.
 Mark-to-market gains or losses on such contracts are recorded as part of selling, general and administrative expenses since most of our non-U.S. denominated payments relate to such expenses.
-Since we currently receive substantially all of our revenues in U.S. dollars and we hedge a material portion of our non-dollar denominated expenditures, we do not believe that a change in foreign exchange rates will have material impact on our results of operations.
+Currently, we do not believe that a change in foreign exchange rates will have material impact on our results of operations.
 However, the portion of our business conducted in foreign currencies could increase in the future, which could increase our exposure to losses arising from currency fluctuations.